What is FERPA?

 Student Access to their Records

 In accordance with FERPA, students, upon request, will be given access to all of their evaluative or opinion records established by Keystone College.
-Such records include those maintained by the Registrar, the Career Development Center, and the Office of the Vice President of Student Affairs and Dean of Students and Dean of Students.
+Such records include those maintained by the Registrar, Career Services, and the Office of the Vice President of Student Affairs and Dean of Students, and Dean of Students.
 These records will be open to inspection in the presence of the appropriate College official.
 A student must make an appointment at least one day in advance to review his/her records.
 The College will also maintain, as part of the student’s education records, a list of all outside people or agencies who have had access to the student’s records without the student’s prior consent.

 Information Students May Not Access